jorenheit/bfcpu/PWS_presentation/script_english.md

 ### Short Introduction (~30 seconds)
 I am a student from V6, and because of my passion in computer science, and electronics, I chose to make a research and development of a processor that runs special machine code.
-In fact, I thank you my physics teacher, Joren Heit, for offering me the participation in this awesome project.
+In fact, I thank my physics teacher, Joren Heit, for offering me the participation in this awesome project.

 ### Brainfuck
 Before I go deeper in the goal of the project, we need some background knowledge.
 In particular, the understanding of the esoteric programming language, BF.
 Despite a suspicous name, you can think of this language as a set of specific "commands", that you can run and create different kinds of programs.